 - creating a definition of 'government lawyer'

 - better defining roles and responsibilities

 It will take time to see this ethos emerge, but your engagement with the AGLS will help us achieve it.
 Subscribe to the mailing list at the bottom of the page to learn about new opportunities as they arise.

 Findings from the Secretary's Review

 Chapter 5 of the Secretary's Review of Commonwealth Legal Services (the Secretary's Review) is dedicated to government legal careers, and we encourage all members to read it.
 It examines the topics of professional identity, professional development arrangements and recruitment and mobility practices for government lawyers.

 The Secretary's Review recognised the unique set of obligations that are placed upon government lawyers, as opposed to private and corporate lawyers.
 The AGLS offers opportunities for members that are tailored to the broad and complex range of skills, knowledge and expertise demanded of government lawyers.

 Recommendation 8 states that 'Government lawyers should have a clear statement of expectations, ongoing tailored training in core skills and mobility opportunities'.

-The AGLS will help to implement these reforms through initiatives such as the Reciprocal Secondment Program, the Foundational Australian Government Lawyer Training, Legal Circles Group Mentoring Program and a variety of networking and collaboration opportunities.
+The AGLS is implementing these reforms through initiatives such as the Reciprocal Secondment Program, the Foundational Australian Government Lawyer Training, Legal Circles Group Mentoring Program and a variety of networking and collaboration opportunities.